Youth Ambassadors

 Youth Ambassador - Molly West

-Molly West is a 17-year-old Nyikina woman living on Ballardong Boodja in Northam and was born on Whadjuk Country.
+Molly West is a Nyikina woman living on Ballardong Boodja in Northam and was born on Whadjuk Country.
 She is a descendant of the Stolen Generation.
 Her ancestors were stolen from the Kimberley and brought down to Whadjuk country.
 She now speaks out about the continual effects of this trauma.

 Youth Ambassador – Rishaye Shaw